Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 How to Get a Hermit Crab to Change Shells

-Collect new shells from a beachfront or order them online.
-If you take the latter approach, avoid painted shells, as paint can be toxic, and hermit crabs can get trapped inside.
+Collect new shells from the beachfront or order them online.
+If you take the latter approach, avoid painted shells, as paint is toxic.
+Also, hermit crabs can get trapped inside.

 Provide shells of varying shapes and sizes.
 Douse the shells in saltwater, as this makes them more appealing.
-As per Oecologia, hermit crabs prefer shells previously occupied by a conspecific.
+According to Oecologia, hermit crabs prefer previously occupied shells.

 Why Doesn’t My Hermit Crab Come Out?

-What does it mean when your hermit crab won’t come out of its shell?
-Assuming that hermit crabs aren’t sleeping or molting, they’ll emerge at some stage.
+What does it mean when a hermit crab won’t come out of its shell?
+Assuming that hermit crabs aren’t sleeping or molting, they’ll emerge eventually.
 If not, explanations include:

 Stress and Anxiety

-Some hermit crabs struggle with life in captivity, especially when you first bring a hermit crab home.
-Post-Purchase Syndrome, or PPS, is common in hermit crabs.
+Some hermit crabs struggle with life in captivity, especially when you first bring them home.
+Post-purchase syndrome (PPS) is common in hermit crabs.

 A distressed hermit crab should be left alone.
 Forcing them to interact against their will does more harm than good.
-The hermit crab will emerge when it feels sufficiently confident.
+The hermit crab will emerge when it feels ready.

-Long-term residents of an enclosure can also grow stressed.
-The explanation for this is trickier to identify, so look at what unfolds inside the enclosure.
+Long-term residents of an enclosure can grow stressed.
+The explanation is more difficult to identify, so consider what unfolds inside the tank.
 Common reasons for stress include:

-Find out why your hermit crabs are stressed and take steps to rectify it.
+Find out why your hermit crabs are stressed and make suitable adjustments.

 Fear of Losing Shell

-As explained, shells are the most important thing to hermit crabs, which can lead to them coveting shells worn by tankmates.
-In such instances, the hermit crabs may attack each other to claim the prized shell.
+As explained, shells mean everything to hermit crabs, which can lead to them coveting shells worn by tankmates.
+Hermit crabs may attack each other to claim a prized shell.

 Hermit crabs are reluctant to leave their shells because exposure risks shell loss.

-This means that hermit crabs eat, mate and defecate within their shells.
-Then, they flick any stored feces onto the substrate with their rearmost legs later.
+Hermit crabs eat, mate, and defecate within their shells.
+Then, they flick any stored feces onto the substrate with their rearmost legs.

 Unwanted Mating Attention

 Females may refuse to leave their shells if they receive unwanted male attention.
-Male hermit crabs can detect when a female is fertile, so they respond by guarding the female and fighting off other males.
+Males can detect when a female is fertile, so they respond by guarding the female and fighting off other males.

-The male will gently rock the female’s shell back and forth, which is an invitation to mate.
+The male will gently rock the female’s shell back and forth.
+This is an invitation to mate.

 If the female is interested, she’ll emerge.
 If not, she’ll remain inside the shell.
 She’ll stay inside the shell until the male grows bored and moves on, which can take several days.